Solved by Mutahar Iftikhar

 PMS Solved Pakistan Affairs Past Paper 2020 | What are the main causes of the energy crisis in Pakistan?
 What measures do you suggest to address it?
 PMS 2020

 The examiner has divided the question into two parts, so you must give relevant weightage to each part.
-It would be best to briefly account for unemployment and its determinants in Pakistan after introducing the subject matter.
-Then, elaborate on its significant social, political, and economic impacts one by one.
-Hereafter, you must incorporate your critical analysis before ending the question through a brief conclusion, simultaneously maintaining the coherence and relevance to the subject matter.
+After introducing the subject matter, it would be best to briefly account for unemployment and its determinants in Pakistan.
+Then, elaborate on its significant social, political, and economic impacts.
+Hereafter, you must incorporate your critical analysis before ending the question through a brief conclusion, maintaining coherence and relevance to the subject matter.

 2- Current situation